 Key Difference between Ubuntu vs Centos

-Both Ubuntu vs Centos are popular choices in the market; let us discuss some of the major Difference Between Ubuntu vs Centos:
+Both are popular choices in the market; let us discuss some of the major Difference Between Ubuntu vs Centos:

 - Ubuntu does not support cPanel/WHM as the alternative are available.
 Centos does support cPanel/WHM.

-- Ubuntu has more market share of around 14% and Centos has less market share of around 7%.
+- Ubuntu has a more market share of around 14%, and Centos has less market share of around 7%.
 The difference is almost double in % terms.

-- Ubuntu installer has been perfected over the period of time and it is easiest to use of any operating system.
-Centos installer is mainly used by the system admins to get their ideal configuration running quickly.
+- Ubuntu installer has been perfected over time, and it is easiest to use any operating system.
+The system admins mainly use centos installer to get their ideal configuration running quickly.

 - Ubuntu does not offer support for web hosting service.
 Centos offer support for the web hosting service as it offers the compatibility that is required.